-SOME CHILDREN and grown-ups tell they cannot draw and paint.
-I have said something like this to such ones: "If you can hold a pen, pencil, or crayon and let it glide over some paper, you can draw.
+Some children and grown-ups tell they cannot draw and paint.
+One should tell such ones: "If you can hold a pen, pencil, or crayon and let it glide over some paper, you can draw.
 It is that simple at first."

 Mastery can bring with it some deserved confidence, or encouragement.
 But to make others dependent on encouragements is far from good enough, for what matters is allow the innate artistic drive flow through.
 A few more things to think of: "Art can be quite exhiliarating in its way, and to be artistic may be even better."